-In year 7, students are introduced to a range of text types based around the theme of Identity.
+In year 7, students are introduced to a range of text types based around the theme of Relationships.
 Students begin to examine how texts are constructed and develop their own personal opinions about contemporary and traditional texts, plays and poems.
 We also ensure that students are given opportunities to emulate creative writing styles through our schemes of learning.
 Year 7 students are encourage to develop their reading through a mixture of whole class guided reading and independent reading, with an enrichment trip to the Hive library in the Autumn term.

 The year 8 curriculum encompasses the theme of Society and the World around us.
-Beginning with a dystopian novel, students can build on the analytical skills they are introduced to in Year 7 and experiment with different writing styles.
+Beginning with a dystopian novel, students build on the analytical knowledge they are introduced to in Year 7 and experiment with different writing styles.
 Pupils will go to Worcester Cathedral to take part in a creative writing project.
 As students progress through the year, more opportunities to develop their oracy skills are introduced to explore how the spoken word is a highly powerful tool for evoking change in society.
 Our reading programme continues with pupils exposed to a variety of challenging classic and modern classic novels.

-Year 9 students will begin to encounter a mixture of GCSE topics, such as Wilfred Owen’s poetry, a selection of 19th- 21st century non-fiction texts and an introduction to Shakespeare’s Macbeth.
-Language and Literature texts linked to the theme of conflict are used to further boost students’ literacy, written skills, and analytical thought as well as providing opportunities for students to orally present their own viewpoints and creative writing, including through a poetry workshop with renowned poet, Spoz.
+Year 9 students explore the theme of Conflict through a range of mediums, such as Wilfred Owen’s poetry, a selection of 19th- 21st century non-fiction texts and an introduction to Shakespeare’s Macbeth.
+Full texts and extracts are used to further boost students’ literacy, written skills, and analytical thought as well as providing opportunities for students to orally present their own viewpoints and creative writing, including through a poetry workshop with renowned poet, Spoz.

-The GCSE course officially begins at the start of year 10 and students continue to study the topics required for the AQA English Language and AQA English Literature GCSE courses, with a focus on GCSE level skills.
+The GCSE course begins at the start of year 10 and students begin to study the topics required for the AQA English Language and AQA English Literature GCSE courses, with a focus on GCSE level skills.
 At the beginning of the year, there is an emphasis on how writers use literature as a platform for change.
 Within this scheme of learning, we continue to revisit the foundations of English to ensure that literacy, written and oral communication remain a high priority.
 In the Summer term, the focus shifts to English Language Paper 1, where students can utilise these skills to examine a range of fictional texts and select a topic of choice for an individual presentation.
 Pupils will have an opportunity to see Macbeth performed live, in order to support their knowledge and understanding of the play as a construct.